oroinc/documentation/user/back-office/marketing/promotions/coupons/manage-coupons-in-orders.rst

 7. The applied coupon code will be displayed under **All Promotions** in the **Promotions and Discounts** section.

-This way you can apply as many coupons to the order as necessary as long as they belong to different promotions.
+This way, you can apply as many coupons to the order as necessary as long as they belong to different promotions.

 Manage Coupons When Editing the Order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^